Please send me information about this trip

 Day 1: Cusco / Tinki

-Leaving Cusco in the morning, we drive along the Cusco-Puerto Maldonado Highway, passing through Pikillacta, Andahuaylillas and Huaro (pre-Inca and colonial towns), to take the ascending road to the Pampas mountainous region.
+Our team will pick you up from your hotel early in the morning and begin drive along the Cusco-Puerto Maldonado Highway, passing through Pikillacta, Andahuaylillas and Huaro (pre-Inca and colonial towns), to take the ascending road to the Pampas mountainous region.
 Lunch.
 Campsite at Tinki.
 5 hours by car / camp: 12,400 f / 3780 m

 Day 2: Tinki / Upis